iliavatafov/iliavatafov/README.md

 <hr>

-🌱 I'm currently developing my next React application with the aim of solidifying my knowledge of Redux and the new features of the React Router library.
+🌱 I'm currently developing my next React application, Bulgarian Flavours, which is a news website.
+You can see the current state in the links above.

 ⚡ Fun fact: I have 9 years of experience in the banking sector, including roles as a Relationship Manager, Customer Experience Expert, and experienced Salesforce trainer.
 I also gained valuable experience in Scrum, Jira/Confluence, and UAT testing while working on the project in the bank to implement a new Omnichannel platform.

-💼️ My CV: <a name="my-cv" href="./Ilia_Vatafov_CV.pdf" download>Resume</a>

 📫 How to reach me: [![LinkedIn logo](./l.png)](https://www.linkedin.com/in/ilia-vatafov-517ba3163/) [![Facebook logo](./f.png)](https://www.facebook.com/iliya.vatafov)